jambuur/APEDSK99/README.md

 - CALL PDSK( [1-3] ): This subprogram applies a virtual "adhesive tab" (remember those?) by setting a flag in the Volume Information Block, preventing APEDSK99 writing to the DOAD.
 Keep in mind that this is separate to the familiar _Protected_ flag as used by disk managers.

-- CALL UDSK( [1-3] ): This subprogram removes the virtual "adhesive tab"
+- CALL UDSK( [1-3] ): This subprogram removes the "tab"

-- CALL CDSK( [1-3] ),"8 character DOAD name"): This subprogram maps DSK[1-3] to a DOAD.
-The DOAD name must be 8 characters, padded with the appropriate amount of spaces if shorter.
+- CALL CDSK( [1-3] ,"8 character DOAD name"): This subprogram maps DSK[1-3] to a DOAD.
+The DOAD name must be 8 characters, padded with spaces if shorter.

-- CALL SDSK( [1-3] ): This subprogram displays the current DOAD mapping for the drive number provided.
+- CALL SDSK( [1-3] ): This subprogram displays the current DOAD mapping for the particular drive.
 It does this by directly writing to VDP screen memory so no useful return value in a variable (yet) I'm afraid.

 Any unsuccessful CALL returns a generic "* INCORRECT STATEMENT" error so check syntax, DOAD name/length etc.